 - In January, former Director of Facilities & Engineering, Norm Krehbiel, became the Port's Interim Chief Executive Officer, replacing Geir Kalhagen.
 Commissioners would vote Krehbiel as permanent CEO in September of that year.

 - Port Commissioners unanimously reject proposal from Texas-based Waterside Energy to construct a $1.25 billion oil refinery and propane terminal

 - Port begins first round of improvements to the newly acquired Willow Grove Park & Boat Launch; establishes policies and creates Park Advisory Board.

-- Wind Energy blows back through the Port of Longview after a 4-year hiatus; Port becomes first in the nation to load Vestas blades direct-to-rail.
+- Wind Energy blows back through the Port of Longview after a 4-year hiatus; Port becomes first West Coast port to load Vestas blades direct-to-rail.